StephanDieGeileSau/OpenhabDIYKit/README.md

 ## How To

-To set the Smart Home DIY Kit up, just follow the instructions in this ppt.
+To set the Smart Home DIY Kit up, just follow the instructions in [this powerpoint](DIY-Kit-Anleitung.pptx).

 For further theoretical background you can read this paper.